Lab-Work/Lab-Work.github.io/_people/george.md

 firstname: "George"
 lastname: "Gunter"
 degreedate: 2018-12-01
-description: "<p>George Gunter is a current undergraduate student at the University of Illinois at Urbana Champaign in the Civil and Environmental Engineering department.
-In addition to seeking a bachelors in CEE George is pursuing minor degrees in Mathematics and Computer Science.
-George is currently a research intern at the Institute for Software Integrating Systems in Daniel Work's research Group at Vanderbilt University</p>"
+description: "<p>George Gunter is a PhD student in Civil Engineering and the Insitutte for Software Integrated Systems at Vanderbilt University.
+He earned his B.S. from the University of Illinois at Urbana Champaign.
+His research interests are broadly in applications of cyber-physical systems to civil infrastructure, specializing in smart and connected transportations sytems with a focus on traffic cmodeling and control.</p>"
-degrees: "<li>B.S, Civil Infrastructure Systems, CEE, University of Illinois 2018 (expected)</li>"
+degrees: "<li>B.S, Civil Infrastructure Systems, CEE, University of Illinois 2019</li>"
 image: /images/people/GeorgeGunterHeadshot.jpg
 site:
 ---